Rocksar/NNMineSweeper/README.md

   - etc.. for all the possible valor
 - Output Data are 1 matrix whit 1 if the case is a bomb else 0

+Install:work with pip over conda i guess conda install tensorflow conda install matplotlib (can have a lot of conflict with conda forcing it with pip is correct) conda install keras

 Data:
 https://drive.google.com/drive/folders/1ASo_4GqdCg74doGOC-rjC-izMqJ8PsN0?usp=sharing
 or genereate with Data Generator.py